 It is also important to report a bite to authorities as soon as possible.
 In Houston, you can report an incident by calling 311.
 This helps to document your incident and will also create a record in case the dog attacks someone else in the future.
 Often, these reports play a key role in our case against the dog owner.

 Most dog bites require at least a visit to the doctor.
 The resulting serious injuries may leave you out of work for several weeks or even longer.
 Some require ongoing care in the coming months or years.
-All this costs money, and you may wonder who will pay for it.
+All this costs, and you may wonder who will pay for it.

 Related Frequently Asked Questions